 --

 Who is Billy Owen?
-It's a mystery that dates back at least one hundred years.
+It's a mystery that dates back more than one hundred years.

 Journey back with us now through the mists of time as we seek the long-lost answer.